Because once I started investing in real estate, I thought it was crazy that homeowners didn’t have access to the same information as investors.

 My personal real estate adventure accelerated when I started working at Reonomy, a real estate tech company helping commercial investors better understand big properties.
 As I learned more through my day job, I started to invest some of my personal savings into commercial properties across the country.
 Along with my husband and a few friends, we’ve purchased 34 properties since 2016.
 We’d buy one property, improve it, refinance it, and pull money out to buy the next.
 After 3 years, we’ve turned a few hundred thousand dollars into a portfolio worth millions.
 But we’ve always relied on an information advantage—a tip from a professional or a local data point that made us confident that each property would be a good investment.

 With each additional investment I made, I kept asking myself: “Why doesn’t every American homeowner have access to the same information as a real estate investor, a commercial real estate developer, or a seasoned house flipper?”
 The average American homeowner has 62% of their assets tied up in their property, yet there is no resource to help treat a home as an asset.

 After obsessing over this question for 3 years, I became so convicted that Realm should exist that I decided to build it myself.

 I founded Realm in 2019 to give homeowners access to data and insights to help them take advantage of their property’s full potential.
-After 14 months of hard work and a little luck along the way, I’m thrilled to announce Realm will be available to 63M single family homeowners across America starting February 16th.
+After 14 months of hard work and a little luck along the way, I’m thrilled to announce Realm is now available to 63M single-family homes across all 50 states.

 This is just the beginning.
 Our team is hard at work expanding coverage to additional geographies and building new data sets to make our insights and advice even more personalized to you and your home.